Guide to Grid View

 You can export grid views and non-members can access data contained via a public link.

-You may customise a grid view by clicking the ellipsis next to it and making changes.
+You may customize a grid view by clicking the ellipsis next to it and making changes.
 To choose an action, click the ellipsis ••• at the top of any column:

 • Export view